MichalBaryla/medium_rag/README.md

 ## Overview

-Retrieval-Augmented Generation (RAG) is the process of optimizing the output of a large language model, so it references an authoritative knowledge base outside of its training data sources before generating a response.
+Retrieval-Augmented Generation (RAG) in this repository is build with Llama Index framework.
+LLM used is a [TinyLlama/TinyLlama-1.1B-Chat-v1.0] (https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0).
+BAAI retriever is a [BAAI/bge-small-en-v1.5] (https://huggingface.co/BAAI/bge-small-en-v1.5) model

 ## Installation